 Advanced gum disease, clinically known as chronic periodontal disease, is often viewed as a silent health condition.
 Its symptoms may not become easily apparent until there has been significant and irreversible tissue damage.

-However, there are clinical diagnostic procedures that make it possible for this disease to be identified and treated more readily.
-As a team of periodontal specialists, we have the expertise to diagnose and treat the most advanced levels of periodontal disease in order to preserve your health and your smile.
+However, there are clinical diagnostic procedures that make it possible for this disease to be identified and treated more readily. smile.

 As a chronic disease, many of the signs and symptoms of advanced periodontal disease are similar to the signs of infection or inflammation in other parts of the body.
 This includes:

-Advanced gum disease can be treated in a number of ways, according to your physical health and the extent of the disease.
-For this reason, our team is proficient in a variety of treatment methods, including:
+Advanced gum disease can be treated in a number of ways, according to your physical health and the extent of the disease, including: